Reaccreditation and Audit for Trainer Accreditation

 Availability for Audit

-- You must be in practice in the UK or its territories at the time of making the audit
+- You must be in practice in the UK or its territories or Ireland at the time of making the audit

 - You may, however, have taken leave of absence in the twelve months prior to the audit – just note this on the submitted forms.
 You will not be expected to demonstrate CPD and supervision in that time.